Vegan Biscoff Cupcakes

-Plus, there are no ingredients used that you wouldn’t find in a typical baking recipe, with the exception of vegan butter for the buttercream.
+Plus, there are no ingredients used that you wouldn’t find in a typical baking recipe, with the exception of vegan butter for the Biscoff buttercream.

-I adapted my vanilla sheet cake recipe to make cupcakes one day and I discovered that it’s so easy to adapt for different flavours.
+I used my vanilla sheet cake recipe to make cupcakes one day and I discovered that it’s so easy to adapt for different flavours.
 So expect more exciting cupcake recipes in the future!